mangelviera/docker-workshop/README.md

     * A container is a unit of embedded software that contains the software itself with its dependencies as a self-executable.
     * Containers in docker are the execution of the definition of a Docker image.
     * Containers run isolated from the host.
 Its possible to connect to them through the Docker Engine.
 Ex: port mapping, volumes
-    * Containers data are volatile.
-If you run an instance of a docker image and delete it the data contained in that Docker is deleted.
+    * Containers are ephemeral.
+Think of them to be run and stopped.
+The data inside a container is volatile and when the container is destroyed the data is destroyed too.
+    *

 * Multistage Builds:
     * Docker has a feature that allows to use an intermediate image to build the executable and copy it from it to a new image where is going to be executed.
 This allows to have smaller images without dev dependencies in a clean environment.